margaret/seam-carver/README.md

 1. Read in an image
 2. Calculate the energy function for the whole image
-	a.
-Function to calculate the energy of a single pixel, given the values of its neighboring pixels
+	1. Function to calculate the energy of a single pixel, given the values of its neighboring pixels
-	b.
-Function to calculate energy map for entire image
+	2. Function to calculate energy map for entire image
-	c. (extra) Display energy map of image as heat map
+	3. (extra) Display energy map of image as heat map
 3. Find the seam of lowest energy
 4. Remove seam of lowest energy
 5. Repeat 2 through 4 until image is as small as specified
+6. Save resized image.

 ### Notes